rachelcorey/rachelcorey/README.md

 The program meant to represent an application where prospective home buyers can search a real estate database and apply to purchase a house.
 It supports database account creation for either a user or realtor type, wherein the two different users have different permissions and abilities within the system, such as realtor users being able to post a new listing for a house in the database, or approve submitted applications from home buyers.

-I was responsible for most of the programs' architecture, UX design, and GUI coding, as well as leading the GUI coding development within the last 2 weeks of the course.
+I was responsible for most of the programs' architecture, UX design, and GUI coding, as well as leading the team in GUI coding development within the last 2 weeks of the course.

 ## ♟️ ***Checkers*** 🎲